 From Programmable Web.

-Google releases new research API by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Google releases new research API by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.